 First thing in the morning or at the end of the day!
 If you book one of the earliest appointments of the day (8:30 or 8:45am), there won't be much of a wait yet, and we'll likely be able to breeze through in about a half hour or less.
 The last appointment of the day is 3:45pm so I recommend booking around 3:30pm if you want an afternoon appointment; it will start to clear out after that and we'll be able to get photos without a lot of people inside the marriage bureau.

-As of August 2023, city hall is now allowing each couple to have up to 4 guests (which means you can have a photographer + 3 other people come in with you) and a family member or friend can be your witness!
+As of summer 2024, city hall is allowing each couple to have up to 4 guests (which means you can have a photographer + 3 other people come in with you) and a family member or friend can be your witness!
 Any additional family or friends can meet us outside the exit for hugs, photos and confetti.

 I get this question a lot from couples eloping at city hall, and it's obviously a really personal choice, but I do have a few more general tips.
 Don't be afraid of wearing something colorful or unconventional!
 Try to avoid a long dress with a train that will drag behind you; even if we're just shooting inside the marriage bureau and a little outside the doors, the ground is DIRTY and you probably don't want to be thinking about holding up your dress or keeping it clean while we're moving around, taking/shooting on the subway, etc. Also, if it's going to be cold out, think about wearing a coat you don't mind photographed.
 We can take coats off for a few photos outside but I like to shoot elopement days as they happen; if it was cold and wet out, let's lean into the romance of NYC on a rainy day.
 And wear shoes you can walk in!